Freddie Roach

 Frederick Steven Roach (born March 5, 1960) is an American boxing trainer and former professional boxer.
 Roach is widely regarded as one of the best boxing trainers of all time.
-He is the enduring boxing coach of the eight-division world champion Manny Pacquiao, five-time and four-division world champion Miguel Cotto, former WBC middleweight champion Julio César Chávez Jr., three-time world champion James Toney, former UFC middleweight and three-time welterweight champion Georges St-Pierre, as well as top prospects Jose Benavidez, Peter Quillin, and Vanes Martirosyan.
+He is the enduring boxing coach of the eight-division world champion Manny Pacquiao, five-time and four-division world champion Miguel Cotto, former WBC middleweight champion Julio César Chávez Jr., three-time world champion James Toney, former UFC middleweight and two-time welterweight champion Georges St-Pierre, as well as top prospects Jose Benavidez, Peter Quillin, and Vanes Martirosyan.
 Roach was the trainer of two-time women's world champion Lucia Rijker.
 He has also trained former light welterweight champion Amir Khan.

 Early life and boxing career

 Roach was trained by his father Paul Roach at a young age along with his brothers Joey and Pepper.
 In an interview with Dan Patrick on the AUDIENCE channel, Roach disclosed that throughout his youth, he was involved in over 300 street fights.
 Fearing for his own safety in one fight, he claims to have bitten another man's eye out in self-defense.

 As a teenager, he was a dominant force in the New England amateur and AAU ranks.
 Roach turned pro in 1978, fighting as a lightweight and won his first 10 bouts.
 Roach trained under Eddie Futch and went 26–1 before appearing in a historic match at the Boston Garden on June 11, 1982.
 The card that night was the first of two times that all three Fighting Roach Brothers appeared at the same time.
 Brothers Joey and Pepper won their undercard bouts but in the main event, Freddie lost a unanimous decision to Rafael Lopez.
 Freddie would rebound and go on to contend twice for regional championships.

 Late in his career, Roach, who was known for being able to take on a barrage of punches, began showing early signs of Parkinson's disease.
 Futch asked Roach to retire but the boxer refused and continued to fight with his father as his trainer.
 He went on to lose five of his last six fights before retiring at age 26.
 His best payday was $7,500.